YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A technically possible operation can still be badly timed.
 If you expect the transplant to remove every insecurity, every awkward social moment, or every fear about aging, the result may feel disappointing even when the grafts grow.
 Hair can frame the face better, but it cannot promise peace of mind.
 The consultation has to separate the surgical target from the emotional weight placed on that target.

-Diamond Hair Clinic already treats candidacy as more than a graft calculation.
-Hair transplant candidacy needs donor capacity, diagnosis, long-term planning, and realistic expectations.
+In my consultation, candidacy is more than a graft calculation.
+Hair transplant candidacy needs donor capacity, diagnosis, future planning, and realistic expectations.
 Emotional readiness is one more part of that same judgment.

 Wanting a hair transplant is not shallow or weak by default.
 Hair loss can change how a person feels in the mirror, in photos, at work, or in relationships.
 You may be tired of hiding the frontal hairline, styling around thinning, or looking older than you feel.
 Those feelings are real.